samshady/samshady.github.io/_posts/2020-01-17-best-budget-laptop-students.md

 * **It has to be light** - Easy to carry to classes.
 * **It must be fast and powerful** - Runs everything nice and smooth.
 * **Looks good and feels great** - No one wants an ugly computer.
-* **Has a long battery life** - Charge only once and use the whole day.
+* **Has a long battery life** - Charge it once and go the whole the day.
 * **Has a good screen** - Obviously.

-Acer Aspire 5 has **all** of this *and* a few more extras that make it worth every. single. penny.
+The Aspire 5 has **all** of this *and* a few more extras that make it worth every. single. penny.

 # Design

 ![Photo of the Acer Aspire 5 from the front and side views](/assets/img/uploads/photo.png "Front and Side view")

-I was honestly surprised by how good this laptop looks.
-After using it for a few weeks, I really appreciated the minimal, sleek approach Acer took with this laptop.
-There's nothing fancy here, no gimmicks and no let downs.
-You get exactly what you need and that's a sentence I can just use for every section of this review.
+I was surprised by how good this laptop looks.
+After using it for a few weeks, I came to appreciate the minimal, sleek approach Acer went for with this laptop.
+There's nothing fancy here - no gimmicks and no let downs.
+You get exactly what you need and nothing more.

 Let's talk some numbers.

 * **Weight - 1.8 Kilograms**.
 Meaning?
 It's Light and Thin.
 You can pick it up with just one hand or rest it on your lap and not feel uncomfortable.
 * **Screen Size - 15.6 inches.** Meaning?
 It's a big boy.
 The screen is wide, crisp and bright.
 This display is **Full HD** and **IPS** which guarantees you'll have fun when watching movies or working.
 No complaints.
 * **Speakers -** They perform well.
 They're on the bottom of the laptop and get relatively loud.
-In my experience, for watching the average Youtube video or voice calls, I had no problems hearing anything.
+In my experience, for watching the average Youtube video or video calls, I had no problems hearing anything.

 ![Aspire's full sized keyboard and touchpad and side view.](/assets/img/uploads/keyboard.png "Touchpad and keyboard")